DIY Candy Buttons

 Instructions to make candy buttons:

-Have fun making and eating these DIY Candy Buttons, Enjoy!
+Have fun making and eating these DIY Candy Buttons with the family!

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.
 Moms Treasure Chest is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 When you buy through links on our site, we may earn an affiliate commission at no added cost to you.